HistoriaOffical/docs/masternodes/setup-cdmn-automated.rst

 wallet and lose access to your funds.
 Next, back up your wallet file by selecting **File > Backup Wallet**.
 Save the file to a secure location physically separate to your computer, since this will be the only way you can access our funds if anything happens to your computer.
+If you don't do this, your masternode install will fail.

 Set up your VPS